-Concepts and procedures related to business combinations - domestic and foreign, foreign currency transactions, partnerships, and income tax allocation.
-Prerequisites: Admission to the MAcc Program, AC 321, and AC 322.
+Concepts and procedures related to business combinations - domestic and foreign, foreign currency transactions, partnerships, and other related financial reporting topics.
+Prerequisite: Admission to the Master of Accountancy program and AC 321 and AC 322.

-AC 624 Federal Income Taxation of Business Entities (3)
+AC 624 Tax for Business Entities (3)

 Income tax laws, regulations, and procedures pertinent to partnership, corporation, and fiduciary reporting.
-Prerequisites: Admission to the MAcc Program, AC 224, AC 225, and BU 250.
+Prerequisite: Admission to the Master of Accountancy program and AC 224, AC 225, and BU 250.